 There are far more satisfied hair transplant customers in comparison to dissatisfied ones.
-On online hair loss forums, you can find thousands of excellent hair transplant related testimonials with photos of before and after transformations.
+On online hair loss forums, you can find thousands of excellent hair restoration related testimonials with photos of before and after transformations.

 FUE versus FUT

 However, over the past decade, follicular unit extraction (FUE) transplants have become much more popular than strip hair transplants, and some people even think that strip hair transplants will become extinct in the coming years.
 The biggest advantage of a FUE hair transplant is that it leaves no strip scar at the back of someone’s scalp since you are no longer removing any strip of hair bearing skin and stitching back the gap.

 Is a Hair Transplant Permanent?

 If you are lucky, it will only thin 20-30 percent by the time you are 60.
 My own grandfather lost all the hair in his “permanent” donor zone at the back of his scalp by the age of 60.
 I have even seen some young 40 year old men with no donor hair left whatsoever.
 Nevertheless, 2-3 decades of permanent hair is more than enough to get you through till there is a hair loss cure, even in the eyes of most pessimists.

 Hair Transplant Cost

-- Also make sure to read my post on getting a hair transplant in a foreign country such as Turkey.
-Much lower costs, but also much riskier.
+For much more detail on the above points and more, make sure to read my post on the cost of a hair transplant.
+Also make sure to read my post on getting a hair transplant in a foreign country.
+Significantly lower costs, but often also much riskier.